tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 In general, QA people don't test whether a user would understand the instructions or whether concepts are clear.
 They just look for accuracy.
 QA team members are also poor testers because they already know the system too well in the first place.

-Before publishing, every tech writer should submit his or her instructions through a testing process of some kind, i.e., a "quality assurance" process.
+Before publishing, it's ideal to submit your documentation through a testing process of some kind, that is, a "quality assurance" process.
 Companies wouldn't dream of setting up an IT shop without a quality assurance group for developers &mdash; why should docs be any different?

 {% include random_ad2.html %}